What must a Texas property owner do to keep you safe? It depends. They may have a lot of responsibility, or none at all.

 - Did you contribute to your own injury in some way?
 Were you on your smartphone?
 Did you go to a part of the store where customers aren’t allowed?

-- Would a reasonable person have acted in the same way you did in your slip-and-fall?
+- Would a reasonable person have acted in the same way you did in your situation?

-- Were employees near the dangerous condition at the time of your trip or fall?
+- Were employees near the dangerous condition at the time of your accident?

 - Did the property owner provide adequate warning of the dangerous condition?

 A premises liability case demands a detailed analysis based on the specific facts and circumstances of the loss.
-If you find yourself involved in one immediately contact a Dallas personal injury law firm to discuss whether actual or constructive knowledge of a dangerous condition can be established.
+If you find yourself involved in one immediately contact a lawyer in Dallas for personal injury to discuss whether actual or constructive knowledge of a dangerous condition can be established.